Top 25 Foods of Ecuador: From the Beach to the Amazon

 Many households in Ecuador keep chickens.
-They’re not typically coddled all that much: being a local variety, they’re very resistant to disease and pests and used to searching for much of their own food.
-When on a plate, they can be recognized by the firmer flesh reflecting their active lifestyle.
+They’re not typically coddled all that much: being a local variety, they’re very resistant to disease and pests and are used to searching for much of their food.
+When on a plate, they can be recognized by the firmer flesh that reflects their active lifestyle.

-As a result, this soup has to be cooked for quite a while unless you get your chicken from the supermarket.
-Like coq au vin, another time-consuming recipe meant to turn a tough old rooster into a delicacy, you end up with a truly rich flavor even though this dish is very simple.
-It’s typically served as whole chicken pieces in vegetable broth, meaning that the bones, too, add a savoriness of their own.
+As a result, this soup has to be cooked for quite a while – unless you get your chicken from the supermarket.
+But, like coq au vin, another time-consuming recipe meant to turn a tough old rooster into a delicacy, the result is a wonderfully rich flavor even though the preparation is straightforward.
+It’s typically served with whole chicken pieces in the vegetable broth, meaning that the bones, too, add a savoriness of their own.

 2. Viche de Pescado (Fish Soup)